Focus Drift

 4.2 Data Storage

-All user data — including tasks, reflections, audio recordings, photos, file attachments, and location tags — is stored locally on your device.
-If you enable account sync, tasks, reflections, and settings are also stored in your personal Focus Drift account (hosted on Supabase).
+All user data is stored locally on your device.
+If you enable account sync, task data, reflections, settings, and timezone are also stored on our cloud infrastructure (Supabase).
 Audio recordings, photos, and file attachments are never synced to the cloud.
-We do not store your productivity data on our servers unless you explicitly enable account sync.

 5. Device Permissions